jacobovidal/oauth-fetch/packages/oauth-fetch/README.md

 # oauth-fetch

-**oauth-fetch** is a lightweight, flexible HTTP client built on top of the native `fetch` API to simplify making requests to both public and OAuth-protected resources.
-Its identity-provider-agnostic design enables seamless integration with any OAuth-compliant provider, while offering fine-grained control over authentication and request handling.
+**oauth-fetch** is a lightweight HTTP client built on top of the native `fetch` API, designed to simplify making requests to both public and OAuth-protected resources.
+It features a flexible, identity-agnostic design that allows seamless integration with any OAuth-compliant provider and removes the typical boilerplate code required to handle requests and responses.

 ## Key Features